shortbread-tiles/shortbread-docs/README.md

-# Geofabrik Basic Vector Tiles - Specification
+# Shortbread Vector Tiles – Specification

-The Geofabrik "Basic" vector tile schema is intended to be a basic, lean, general-purpose vector tile schema for OpenStreetMap data.
+The Shortbread vector tile schema is intended to be a basic, lean, general-purpose vector tile schema for OpenStreetMap data.

 It does not, and is not intended to, cover the full breadth and depth of OpenStreetMap tagging.